-The Games only Profile is designed to meet the needs of those Parallels Desktop users who mostly use Windows for gaming.
+The Games Only profile is designed for Parallels Desktop users who use Windows mainly for gaming.

-The Software Development Profile is designed to meet the needs of those of Parallels Desktop users who mostly use Windows for developing the desktop and mobile apps, web development, software or network testing, or studying IT.
+The Software Development profile is designed for Parallels Desktop users who use Windows mainly for developing desktop and mobile apps, web development, software or network testing, or studying IT.

-Shut down you Windows virtual machine
+Shut down your Windows virtual machine.

-Open your virtual machine's Configuration -> General tab and click Change next to the Configure for: option.
+Open your virtual machine's Configuration -> General tab, and click Change next to the Configure for: option.

 You will now be able to switch to another profile.